Carnivore (software): Controversy

-Several groups expressed concern regarding the implementation, usage, and possible abuses of Carnivore.
+Several groups and scholars expressed concern regarding the implementation, usage, and possible abuses of Carnivore.
 In July 2000, the Electronic Frontier Foundation submitted a statement to the Subcommittee on the Constitution of the Committee on the Judiciary in the United States House of Representatives detailing the dangers of such a system.
 The Electronic Privacy Information Center also made several releases dealing with it.
+Criminologists also argued that Carnivore represents a diffusion of disciplinary power by a state agency.

 The FBI countered these concerns with statements highlighting the target-able nature of Carnivore.
 Assistant FBI Director Donald Kerr was quoted as saying:

 The Carnivore device works much like commercial "sniffers" and other network diagnostic tools used by ISPs every day, except that it provides the FBI with a unique ability to distinguish between communications which may be lawfully intercepted and those which may not.
 For example, if a court order provides for the lawful interception of one type of communication (e.g., e-mail), but excludes all other communications (e.g., online shopping) the Carnivore tool can be configured to intercept only those e-mails being transmitted either to or from the named subject.